santoslab/sysmlv2-models/README.md

    verification engine to reason about functional correctness through contracts and proofs.

-After installation, you can open and edit the example models in VSCodium, validate them against the RTESC SysMLv2 library definitions, and perform downstream processing such as code generation using HAMR.
+After installation, you can open and edit the example models in CodeIVE, validate them against the RTESC SysMLv2 library definitions, and perform downstream processing such as code generation using HAMR.
 Each example model in this repository includes its own set of instructions to guide you through